 Ireland has a favourable tax regime which has contributed to establishing it as a tried and trusted domicile of choice for investment funds.
-As of 31 December 2022, fund assets administered in Ireland amounted to €6.2 trillion, with assets in Irish funds accounting for approximately €4.1 trillion.
-Ireland is the largest centre for administration of hedge fund assets (over 40% of global hedge fund assets are administered in Ireland).
+As of December 2023, there were 8,870 regulated investment funds domiciled in Ireland, with net assets totaling over €4 trillion.

 Ireland was among the first countries to adapt its legislation for the tax-efficient implementation of the UCITS IV regime.
 Ireland's tax rules also permit redomiciliations, mergers and reconstructions of investment funds without giving rise to adverse Irish tax consequences for funds of their investors.
 Ireland was also one of the first jurisdictions to set out a detailed approach to the implementation of Alternative Investment Fund Managers Directive (AIFMD).
 It, among other things, provides for the appointment of alternative investment fund managers (AIFMs) located in one jurisdiction to manage alternative investment funds (AIFs) outside of their home jurisdiction.
 Similar to the legislative amendments introduced previously with regards to the UCITS Management Company Passport, Irish legislation confirms that the appointment of an Irish AIFM to manage non-Irish AIFs will not bring such non-Irish AIFs within the charge to Irish tax.